 Attackers then maintain ongoing access to the network, often getting their hands on credentials and increasing privileges by leveraging various tools.
 A lateral movement attack can remain undetected for a long period of time, allowing attackers to do significant damage.
 For someone running a business, it’s critical to employ measures to detect and prevent lateral movement to avoid data breaches and other detrimental consequences.

-How does a lateral movement attack work?
+How does a lateral movement cyber security attack work?

 A lateral movement attack occurs in several stages.